cypress-io/cypress/docs/source/api/commands/should.md

 **How do I know which assertions change the subject and which keep it the same?**

-The chainers that come from [Chai](https://on.cypress.io/guides/bundled-tools#chai) or [Chai-jQuery](https://on.cypress.io/guides/bundled-tools#chai-jquery) will always document what they return.
+The chainers that come from {% url 'Chai' bundled-tools#Chai %} or {% url 'Chai-jQuery' bundled-tools#Chai-jQuery %} will always document what they return.

 You can [read more about debugging assertions](https://on.cypress.io/guides/making-assertions#debugging-assertions) here.